-The Department values approximately 87 percent of resale inventory using the moving average cost method.
-An additional 11 percent (fuel inventory) is reported using the first-in-first-out method.
-The Department reports the remaining 2 percent of resale inventories at an approximation of historical cost using latest acquisition cost adjusted for holding gains and losses.
+The Department values approximately 97 percent of resale inventory using the moving average cost method.
+Additionally, the Department reports the remaining 3 percent of resale inventories at an approximation of historical cost using latest acquisition cost adjusted for holding gains and losses.
 The latest acquisition cost method is used because legacy inventory systems were designed for materiel management rather than accounting.
-Although these systems provide visibility and accountability over inventory items, they do not maintain historical cost data necessary to comply with Statement of Federal Financial Accounting Standards (SFFAS) No. 3, "Accounting for Inventory and Related Property."
+Although these systems provide visibility and accountability over inventory items, they do not maintain historical cost data necessary to comply with SFFAS No. 3, "Accounting for Inventory and Related Property."
 Additionally, these systems cannot produce financial transactions using the USSGL, as required by the Federal Financial Management Improvement Act of 1996 (PL 104-208).
 The Department is continuing to transition the balance of the inventories to the moving average cost method through the use of new inventory systems.
 Most transitioned balances, however, were not baselined to auditable historical cost and remain noncompliant with SFFAS No. 3.

 The Department manages only military or government-specific materiel under normal conditions.
-Materiel is a unique term that relates to military force management, and includes items such as ships, tanks, self-propelled weapons, aircraft, etc., and related spares, repair parts, and support equipment.
+Materiel is a unique term that relates to military force management, and includes items such as ships, tanks, self propelled weapons, aircraft, etc., and related spares, repair parts, and support equipment.
 Items commonly used in and available from the commercial sector are not managed in the Department's materiel management activities.
-Operational cycles are irregular, and the military risks associated with out of stock positions have no commercial parallel.
+Operational cycles are irregular and the military risks associated with stock-out positions have no commercial parallel.
 The Department holds materiel based on military need and support for contingencies.
 The Department is currently developing a methodology to be used to account for "inventory held for sale" and "inventory held in reserve for future sale."

 Related property includes OM&S and stockpile materiel.
 The OM&S, including munitions not held for sale, are valued at standard purchase price.
-The Department uses both the consumption method and the purchase method of accounting for OM&S. Items that are centrally managed and stored, such as ammunition and engines, are generally recorded using the consumption method and are reported on the Balance Sheet as OM&S. When current systems cannot fully support the consumption method, the Department uses the purchase method.
+The Department uses both the consumption method and the purchase method of accounting for OM&S. Centrally managed and stored items, such as ammunition and engines, are generally recorded using the consumption method and are reported on the Balance Sheet as OM&S. When current systems cannot fully support the consumption method, the Department uses the purchase method.
 Under this method, materiel and supplies are expensed when purchased.
-During FY 2014 and FY 2013, the Department expensed significant amounts using the purchase method because the systems could not support the consumption method or management deemed that the item was in the hands of the end user.
-This is a material weakness for the Department and long-term system corrections are in process.
+During FY 2015 and FY 2014, the Department expensed significant amounts using the purchase method because the systems could not support the consumption method or management deemed that the item was in the hands of the end user.
+This is a material weakness for the Department and long term system corrections are in process.
 Once the proper systems are in place, these items will be accounted for under the consumption method of accounting.

 Many high-dollar items, such as aircraft engines, are categorized as OM&S rather than general equipment.
-As a result the Department determined that the recurring high dollar-value of OM&S in need of repair is material to the financial statements and requires a separate reporting category.
+The Department determined the recurring high dollar-value of OM&S in need of repair is material to the financial statements and requires a separate reporting category.